microsoft/Qcodes/docs/start/index.rst

 then start any other application, such as *IPython* or just plain old *Python*.

-It is also possible to install *Anaconda* for managing ``conda`` environments.
+It is also possible to install *Anaconda* for managing ``conda`` environments, however, you should be mindful about using it as *Anaconda* installs a wide verity of packages in the ``root`` environment upon installation.
 It comes with a *GUI* called *Anaconda Navigator* to work with.
-If you rather use this GUI over the ``conda`` terminal, make sure to select the QCoDeS environment in the program, then you could be able to run the packages installed in that environment.
-The reason is because by default, *Anaconda Navigator* starts with the base ``conda`` environment.
+If you rather to use this *GUI* over the ``conda`` terminal, make sure to select the QCoDeS environment in the program, then you could be able to run the packages installed in that environment.
+The reason is because by default, *Anaconda Navigator* starts with the ``base(root)`` environment.

 Getting started
 ---------------